Stay-At-Home Mom Shame - Baby Chick

 Instead of answering, “I stay at home with my kids.”
 I found myself standing there consciously considering whether to lead in with “I’m a licensed marriage and family therapist” — the degree and job I worked so hard to get — or to just start with “I’m a stay-at-home mom” — the job that I fully want right now.

 But his reaction is what made the whole situation stand out to me.
 As soon as I told him, “I’m a stay-at-home mom.”
 He smiled as big as could be and said, “Wonderful.
-My wife has never worked because she was too busy taking care of our boys.
+My wife has never worked because she was too busy caring for our boys.
 But mostly me.
 And I needed it.”
 When he said this, I felt relief.
 Then I felt guilty for feeling relieved.

 The Internal Battle of Mom Shame

-Right then, it hit me that the battle that people allude to between working moms and stay-at-home moms is more of a sensationalized suggestion than an accurate reality.
-I’ve yet to really experience it from friends.
-When I talk with my working mom friends, I feel like they highlight the stresses and the benefits of both choices.
-And ironically, they are the ones that seem to tell me how hard they think it is to stay at home full-time.
+Right then, it hit me that the battle people allude to between working moms and stay-at-home moms is more of a sensationalized suggestion than an accurate reality.
+I’ve yet to experience it from friends.
+When I talk with my working mom friends, they highlight the stresses and benefits of both choices.
+Ironically, they are the ones who seem to tell me how hard they think it is to stay at home full-time.

-However, I do think there is a real battle that is going on with mothers.
+However, I do think there is a real battle going on with mothers.
 But it’s not among us.
 It’s within us.
-It’s a battle within ourselves.
-Because I have seen that same hesitation among my friends when asked that same question from both sides of the fence.
+I have seen that same hesitation among my friends when asked that same question from both sides of the fence.

 A stranger asks a stay-at-home mom, “So what do you do?”
 And she hesitates.